Develop Your Budget

 It is the policy of the university not to offer cost-sharing for projects when cost-share is not required.
 If sponsor guidelines require cost-sharing or matching funds (cash contribution or donation of in-kind services such as contributed time and effort by the principal investigator and other key personnel), the details of any cost sharing provided by the PI, department/unit or college must be identified.
 If there is any third-party cost match, appropriate documentation such as a letter of commitment from the third-party source should be provided.
 All matching funds or cost-sharing commitments based on the faculty member's academic time and effort must be approved in advance by the principal investigator's department chair and dean.

 In preparing the budget narrative, it is always recommended to ensure that it is consistent with the proposed scope of work and project activities.
 A sample budget narrative/boiler plate is provided in the Appendices.
-For more budget justification page for more information on preparing a Budget Justification/Narrative.
+For more information visit budget justification page for preparing a Budget Justification/Narrative.